Pylons/peppercorn/docs/index.rst

   added as key/value pairs in the mapping.

 - ``rename``: begins a special mode.
-The value of the first subsequent data element in the stream will be used within it's parent sequence or mapping; any remaining data elements until the corresponding ``__end__`` marker are ignored.
+The value of the first subsequent data element in the stream will be used within its parent sequence or mapping; any remaining data elements until the corresponding ``__end__`` marker are ignored.